jeffkaufman/icdiff/README.md

   --cols=COLS           specify the width of the screen.
 Autodetection is Unix
                         only
-  --encoding=ENCODING   specify the file encoding; defaults to utf8 --head=HEAD           consider only the first N lines of each file -H, --highlight       color by changing the background color instead of the
+  --encoding=ENCODING   specify the file encoding; defaults to utf8 -E MATCHER, --exclude-lines=MATCHER
-                        foreground color.
+                        Do not diff lines that match this regex.
+Not compatible with the 'line-numbers' option --head=HEAD           consider only the first N lines of each file -H, --highlight       color by changing the background color instead of the foreground color.
 Very fast, ugly, displays all